aozeel/Catch-Triangle/README.md

 # Catch-Triangle
-This is a basic 2d flow triangles game
+This is a basic 2d flow triangles game<br>
 You should catch from the triangles for gain points

 # How to Start Game